Verminfate/Powershell-Fileserver/README.md

-# Powershell-Fileserver
-Make a webserver using powershell

 # Setup
-Edit the $share_dir variable to the directory you want to share Run the script using powershell -File start.ps1
+Edit the $share_dir variable to the directory you want to share Edit the $hostname variable to the hostname you want to use

+Run the script using
+powershell -File start.ps1
-Connect to it using your computers local IP followed with :8081
+Connect to it using the set hostname